 On 14 February, the surviving Japanese paratroopers advanced to the Musi, Salang and Telang rivers, near Palembang.

-The main Japanese invasion force, an amphibious assault fleet under Vice Admiral Jisaburo Ozawa, was already [en route from Cam Ranh Bay.
+The main Japanese invasion force, an amphibious assault fleet under Vice Admiral Jisaburo Ozawa, was already en route from Cam Ranh Bay in Indo-China.
 This force’s landing elements were the army’s 229th Regiment and one battalion of the 230th Regiment.
 A small advance party set out eight transports escorted by the light cruiser Sendai and four destroyers.
-The main force followed in 14 transports, escorted by the heavy cruiser Chokai and four destroyers.
-The covering force included the aircraft carrier Ryujo, four heavy cruisers, one light cruiser and three destroyers.
+The main force followed in 14 transport vessels, escorted by the heavy cruiser Chokai and four destroyers.
+The covering force included the light carrier Ryujo, four heavy cruisers, one light cruiser and three destroyers.
 Additional air cover was provided by land-based Japanese navy air force aircraft and the Japanese army air force’s 3rd Air Division.

 As the Japanese landing force approached Sumatra, the remaining Allied aircraft attacked it, and the Japanese transport ship Otawa Maru was sunk.
 Hurricane fighters flew up the rivers, machine-gunning Japanese landing craft.